ip-num-tools/ristex/README.md

 Ristex uses [Atto](http://tpolecat.github.io/atto/), which is a compact, pure-functional, incremental text parsing library for Scala.

-Ristex essentially extends Atto, and makes no attempt to abstract it away, hence all of Atto's API is available for use once you import `io.geekabyte.parsers.RistexApi._`
+Ristex essentially extends Atto, and makes no attempt to abstract it away, hence all of Atto's API is available for use once you import `io.geekabyte.parsers.AttoApi._`

 ### Getting started